SensorsINI/v2e/README.md

                         None)
   --dvs_aedat2 DVS_AEDAT2
-                        Output DVS events as DAVIS346 camera AEDAT-2.0 event file for jAER; one file for real and one file for v2e events. (default: v2e-dvs-events.aedat) --dvs_text DVS_TEXT   Output DVS events as text file with one event per line [timestamp (float s), x, y, polarity (0,1)]. (default:
+                        Output DVS events as DAVIS346 camera AEDAT-2.0 event file for jAER; one file for real events (when using ddd20-v2e) and one file for v2e events. (default: v2e-dvs-events.aedat) --dvs_text DVS_TEXT   Output DVS events as text file with one event per line [timestamp (float s), x, y, polarity (0,1)]. (default: